 The Bard Prison Initiative (BPI) creates the opportunity for incarcerated men and women to earn a Bard College degree while serving their sentences.
 The academic standards and workload are rigorous, based on an unusual mix of attention to developmental skills and ambitious college study.
 The rate of post-release employment among the program’s participants is high and recidivism is stunningly low.
 By challenging incarcerated men and women with a liberal education, BPI works to redefine the relationship between educational opportunity and criminal justice.

-As the largest program of its kind in the United States, BPI enrolls 250 incarcerated men and women across a full spectrum of academic disciplines, and offers over 50 courses each semester.
-By 2013, Bard granted nearly 250 degrees to BPI participants and enrolled a total of nearly 550 students.
+As the largest program of its kind in the United States, BPI enrolls nearly 300 incarcerated men and women across a full spectrum of academic disciplines, and offers over 70 courses each semester.
+To date, there are over 430 Bard College alumni who have received degrees through BPI.

 With the help of a significant private grant, the Consortium for the Liberal Arts in Prison was created to support other innovative college-in-prison programs throughout the country.
-Wesleyan University in Connecticut, Grinnell College in Iowa, Goucher College in Maryland, and the University of Notre Dame and Holy Cross College in Indiana have now established programs, and the Consortium plans to establish programs in as many as ten more states within the next five years.
+Current Consortium members include Wesleyan University, Goucher College, Grinnell College, Holy Cross College at Notre Dame and the University of Notre Dame, Washington University, the University of Puget Sound and Tacoma Community College.
+The Consortium continues to seek partners to expand and replicate our national model.

 The Initiative is one of a number of projects at Bard College that seek to strengthen the importance of the liberal arts in public life.
-These include early college high schools in the New York City public school system, a collegiate academy for young people in New Orleans, an honors college at Al Quds University in East Jerusalem, and liberal arts colleges in St. Petersburg, Russia, and Bishkek, Kyrgyzstan.
+These include early college high schools in New York City, Newark, Cleveland, and Baltimore, an early college program in New Orleans, an honors college at Al Quds University in East Jerusalem, and liberal arts colleges in St. Petersburg, Russia, and Bishkek, Kyrgyzstan.